 In the 1960s, state and local tax burdens of about \$115 per \$1,000 of personal income were typical for Washington, and the state usually ranked about 18th among all states.
-(This is virtually identical to the FY 1998 figures.)
 The economic downturn, which occurred around 1970, caused some reduction in the growth rate of tax collections.
 However, the fall-off in personal income was even greater.
 The relatively smaller income caused the tax burden calculation to rise to as high as \$128 in 1972 and 1973.
 Rankings ranged from as high as 17th to as low as 25th during this period.